mesonbuild/meson/docs/markdown/Reference-manual.md

   returns the "cross" compiler if we're currently cross-compiling and the "native" compiler if we're not.

+- `get_native_property(propname, fallback_value)` returns the given
+  property from a native file, the optional second argument is returned if the given property is not found.

 - `has_exe_wrapper()` returns true when doing a cross build if there is a wrapper command that can be used to execute cross built binaries (for example when cross compiling from Linux to Windows,